 Slightly further upstream, is Rui Paula's DOC.
-Built over the river at Folgosa, this creative and sophisticated spot lives up to the expectations surrounding the Michelin starred-Chef, with a colourful menu rooted in both tradition and modernity, smartly paired with a comprehensive wine list.
+Built over the river at Folgosa, this creative and sophisticated spot lives up to the expectations surrounding the Michelin starred-Chef.
+It has a colourful menu rooted in both tradition and modernity, smartly paired with a comprehensive wine list.
 It's no wonder it took the 15th place in TripAdvisor Traveler's Choice Awards for best restaurant in the world.

 Brave the Wiggly Roads

 From here onwards, the scenery shifts up a rather significant notch.
 The journey upriver is one of the most scenic routes in the world, and is reason enough to brave the winding and steep roads.

 Beyond this point, the main stop is beautiful Quinta do Crasto.
 This family-run property has a privileged position high on a cliff above the river, with vineyards in every direction and an infinity pool, designed by Pritzker-winner Eduardo Souto de Moura.
 Its stone terrace outside serves as a dining room when the weather is nice, with views up and down the valley.
 This is all about traditional comfort food, with delicious regional dishes such as Grilled Cod, Roasted Octopus and Roasted Pork Loin, accompanied by in-house wines.